Css-Stylus-Styles/Better-gruvbox-obsidian/README.md

 Here are the font that can be seen in screenshots

-Interface font is  : georgia
+- Interface font is  : `Georgia`
-Text Font is : HelvetivaNeue
+- Text Font is : HelvetivaNeue
-Monospace font : Cascasdia code
+- Monospace font : Cascasdia code

 **Accent color**:

+In the screenshots i am using as the accent color (this is not the part of gruvbox color scheme this is custom color used for better contrast )

 #4b4b06

 **Thanks To Projects**